wolfeidau/wolfeidau_site/content/post/2019-12-16-getting-started-with-cognito.md

 Overall recommendations are:

-1. If your new to Cognito and want things to just work then use [AWS Amplify](https://aws.amazon.com/amplify/).
+1. If your new to Cognito and want things to just work then I recommend trying [AWS Amplify](https://aws.amazon.com/amplify/).
 2. If you are an old hand and just want Cognito the way you like it, then use one of the many prebuilt templates.

 ### How do I avoid quota related issues?